 - Interviewed by Laura Sharon, Relationship Manager, TrainingPros

 Judy Schueler, Vice President HR and Chief Learning Officer, University of Pennsylvania Health Systems

-- Interviewed by Robin Stein Rodin, Relationship Manager, TrainingPros
+- Interviewed by Robin Stein Rodin, former Relationship Manager, TrainingPros

 TrainingPros works closely with learning and development departments of large organizations to identify, attract, and support leading contract specialists for focused training and development engagements.
 A proprietary on-boarding process led by experienced relationship managers helps ensure the right personnel for the job.

 If you would like more information about TrainingPros’ expertise in talent management, change management, organization development, or any other services we offer our clients, please go to the TrainingPros Services page.